Right Bousfield Localization and Operadic Algebras: Application: Stable Module Category

 We conclude this section by pointing out several other potential applications of our main results in algebraic settings.

 \begin{remark} The paper \cite{inassaridze-coloc-thick} conducts colocalization in the model category of \cite{joachim-johnson}, for Kasparov $K$-theory.
 An interesting open problem is whether or not this model category is monoidal, and whether or not that colocalization preserves algebraic structure.
-Similarly, \cite{becker} proved that the degreewise injective model structure on Ch(R) of \cite{gillespie-degreewise} is a right Bousfield localization of the Inj model structure of \cite{bravo-gillespie-hovey}.
-If the Inj model structure is monoidal, our work gives a new approach to studying the monoidal properties of the degreewise injective model structure.
+Similarly, \cite{becker} proved that the degreewise injective model structure on Ch(R) of \cite{gillespie-degreewise} is a right Bousfield localization of the Inj-model structure of \cite{bravo-gillespie-hovey}.
+For rings $R$ with monoidal Inj-model structure, our work gives a new approach to studying the monoidal properties of the degreewise injective model structure.
 Lastly, \cite{murfet-thesis} considered a colocalization with respect to local cohomology in the category of quasi-coherent sheaves over a scheme $X$.
 This is a monoidal model category by \cite{gillespie-qcoh}, and one could therefore ask about preservation of algebraic structure by this colocalization. \end{remark}